SumiGovindaraju/FRC-Tools/README.md

 # FRC-Tools
-A Firebase web app that allows.
+A Firebase web app that allows FRC teams to keep track of tools they have lent out.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development, testing, and use.